Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: Introduction

-The most straightforward way to employ machine learning techniques for financial forecasting problems consists of the following two steps \cite{gu2018empirical}.
-First, mine effective factors (either manually or automatically~\cite{li2019individualized}) correlated/predictive with asset returns, including fundamental factors, technical factors, economic factors, and alternative factors.
+The straightforward approach to utilizing machine learning techniques for financial forecasting can be distilled into two primary steps \cite{gu2018empirical}.
+First, mine effective factors (either manually or automatically~\cite{li2019individualized}) correlated/predictive with asset returns.
 Second, feed these factors as features into some off-the-shelf machine learning algorithms to generate trading signals.
-Recently, much effort has been devoted to designing new machine learning algorithms in the second step to make more accurate predictions~\cite{zhang2017stock,wang2019alphastock,zhang2020doubleensemble,xu2020adaptive,yang2020qlib}.
+Recently, much effort has been devoted to designing new machine learning algorithms in the second step to make more accurate predictions~\cite{zhang2020doubleensemble,xu2020adaptive,zhang2017stock,wang2019alphastock,yang2020qlib,de2018advances}.
 Most works mentioned above trains the model over the entire set of training data (typically spans a consecutive period of time)\footnote{Note that in financial time-series forecasting problems, one should not split the training and testing set randomly, since the data points are not i.i.d., but strongly and temporally correlated.}.
 However, it is well known that financial time-series data has an extremely low signal-to-noise ratio~\cite{de2018advances}, to the degree that modern machine algorithms are prone to pick up patterns of noise instead of real profitable signals (\emph{a.k.a.,} overfit the training set).
-Without careful selection of potentially profitable samples from the entire set of training data, tuning the models to generalize well can be very challenging~\cite{zhang2017stock}.
-Even for most trading experts, asset prices behave like (almost) unpredictable random walks most of the time, and good trading opportunities only happen occasionally.
-In light of this fact, we argue that it can be more effective and robust to concentrate on specific samples that are potentially more predictable and profitable, as the proverb says, \emph{trade when opportunity comes}.
-Thus, it is desirable to train a powerful and generalizable model for price movement forecasting over extremely noisy market data.
-However, this realistic financial setting brings two unique technical challenges, which we will tackle in this paper~\footnote{An analogical example to illustrate our intuition can be found in Appendix D.}.
+As depicted in Fig.~\ref{fig:intuition}, samples are mixed together in the feature space, making it challenging to clearly distinguish between them.
+Without careful selection of potentially profitable samples from the entire set of training data, tuning the models to generalize well can be very challenging~\cite{zhang2017stock,kim2021fine}.
+Even for the most experienced investment experts, asset prices often exhibit behaviors akin to unpredictable random walks, with profitable opportunities occurring only sporadically.
+In light of this fact, we argue that it can be more effective and robust to focus on specific samples that are potentially more predictable and profitable~(Fig.~\ref{fig:intuition}), as the proverb says, \emph{trade when opportunity comes}.
+Consequently, our goal is to develop a powerful and generalizable model for price movement forecasting over highly noisy data.
+However, this realistic financial scenario brings two unique technical challenges, which we will tackle in this paper.

 \textbf{Challenge 1: How to effectively extract potentially profitable samples?}